Bobby Steggert

 Bobby Steggert (born March 2, 1981) is an American therapist and former actor of theatre, television and film.

 Early life and education

 He was born in Frederick, Maryland.
-Steggart attended Frederick High School, and graduated in 1999 as valedictorian of his class.
+Steggert attended Frederick High School, and graduated in 1999 as valedictorian of his class.

 Steggert graduated from New York University's Tisch School of the Arts in New York City, and studied a yearlong foundation course at the Royal Academy of Dramatic Art in London, England.

 Career

 Steggert joined the cast of the television soap opera All My Children, appearing as Sam Grey from March 2005 until his final appearance on December 20, 2005.